isaraamiirez/UNIfy/README.md

 The user will have two main option to choose:

-  - Filtering universities by characteristics
+  - Filtering universities by characteristics.

-  - Find the university that matches you the most
+  - Find the university that matches you the most.

 **Filter:**